-The General Education Program at Wesleyan College requires 37-38 credit hours and a minimum of 12 courses, distributed as follows: 1 course in foundation building, 3 courses for developing competencies in essential skills, 4 courses in which she explores fundamental issues that meet different learning objectives, 2 upper-level courses in which she expands on her foundational knowledge, and 1 interdisciplinary synthesizing course.
+The General Education Program at Wesleyan College requires 37-38 credit hours and a minimum of 12 courses, distributed as follows: 1 course in foundation building, 3 courses for developing competencies in essential skills, 4 courses in which she explores fundamental issues that meet different learning objectives, 2 courses in which she expands on her foundational knowledge, and 1 interdisciplinary synthesizing course.

 Competencies.
 As she pursues her studies in general education, a Wesleyan student develops her competence in the following areas:

-Learning Objectives.
+Domains of Knowledge.
 Through her work in General Education, a Wesleyan student develops an understanding of: